Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: 2D-to-3D Matching

 Alternatively to the energy described here, one could also choose to enforce injectivity of $\phi\colon M\to N$.
-This would lead to a linear assignment problem (LAP), which allows for non-continuous matchings and is rather slow.
-If the shapes $M$ and $N$ are discretized at $m$ and $n$ points, respectively, the overall running time of the Hungarian method~\cite{munkres} to solve this problem is $\cO(n^3)$.
-The method that we propose does not only provide for a smoother solution, but also has a better worst case runtime complexity than the LAP (cf. Theorem~\ref{thm:runtime}).
-Exploring the running time of the LAP approach for one matching instance resulted in a running time of 11 hours instead of just a few seconds for our method.
+This would lead to a linear assignment problem (LAP), which normally results in non-continuous matchings and is rather slow.
+If the shapes $M$ and $N$ are discretized at $m$ and $n$ points, respectively, the overall runtime of the Hungarian method~\cite{munkres} to solve this problem is $\cO(n^3)$.
+The method that we propose does not only provide for a smooth and continuous solution, but also has a better worst case runtime complexity than the LAP (cf. Theorem~\ref{thm:runtime}).
+Exploring the runtime of the LAP approach for one matching instance resulted in a runtime of 11 hours instead of just a few seconds for our method.
+The LAP matching result using the same features as in our experiments can be seen in Figure~\ref{fig:lap}.